MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 ---
-title: Prepare processes and data with process mining (preview) in the process advisor feature in Power Automate (contains video)
+title: Prepare processes and data with process mining in the process mining feature in Power Automate (contains video)
-description: This topic explains how to prepare processes and data with process mining in the process advisor feature in Power Automate.
+description: This topic explains how to prepare processes and data with process mining in Power Automate.
 author: donums
 contributors:
   - donums